jorpppp/jorpppp.github.io/_research/2019-05-24-minimum-wages-formal-informal.md

 collection: research
 type: publication
 permalink: /research/2019-04-15-minimum-wages-formal-informal
-excerpt: 'I estimate the effect of the minimum wage on formal and informal wages and employment in Colombia.
-I exploit an unexpected increase in the real minimum wage during the 1999 Colombian economic crisis to estimate short-term effects of the minimum wage along the wage distribution in both sectors.
-I find evidence of wage responses, with a stronger incidence in the formal sector.'
+excerpt: 'Using an unexpected rise in Colombia’s real minimum wage in 1999, this paper estimates its effects on wages and employment across sectors.
+Minimum wage increases raised earnings near the bottom of the distribution in both formal and informal sectors—more strongly in the former—suggesting partial compliance and reference-wage behavior.'
 date: 2020-05-29
 venue: World Development
 paperurl: /files/PerezPerez2020.pdf